souravs34/Advanced-Redux/README.md

-              This method dispatches action with returning object with type property as a unique identification code which helps in which action is dispatched from the component.
+              This method dispatches action with returning object with type property as a unique identification code which helps in which action is dispatched from the component and tells reducer in the particular slice to which reducer to call.